First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoils origin and signature

 \item[4) Anode events] The Micromegas PCB and strips contain the most important \Nucl{U}{238} and \Nucl{Th}{232} pollution.
-Consequently they are the major sources of radon internal emanation.
-In the 256 ~\textmu m amplification space, the multiplication of ionization electrons depends on their positions and it affects the energy measurement of an event passing through the amplification space.
-The impact of the gain variation on the energy measurement is discuss on section~\ref{sec:AnodeAndCathodeEvents}.
-At the anode level we expect two type of \ag-particle and/or RPR events: bulk events from the decay of \Nucl{U}{238} and \Nucl{Th}{232} and surface events from the radon isotopes emanations.
-In the case of bulk events, the nuclear recoil out-going from the surface with a reduced energy and reach the amplification space.
-In some case, it is possible for a bulk event to pass through the mesh and reach the drift space.
-In the case of a surface event, it is possible for a daughter nuclear recoil to pass through the mesh.
-In both cases, the ionization energy measurement misestimates the total ionization energy deposition due to the gain variation through the amplification space.
-The daughter nuclear recoil from the \ag-decay is collected either at the mesh or at the cathode surface.
+Consequently they are the major sources of radon internal emanations.
+In the 256~\textmu m amplification space, the multiplication of ionization electrons depends on their positions and it affects the energy measurement of an event passing through the amplification space.
+The impact of the gain variation on the energy measurement is discussed in section~\ref{sec:AnodeAndCathodeEvents}.
+At the anode level we expect two types of \ag-particle and/or RPR events: bulk events from the decay of \Nucl{U}{238} and \Nucl{Th}{232} and surface events from the radon isotopes emanations.
+In the case of bulk events, the NR leaves the surface with a reduced energy and reaches the amplification space.
+In some cases, it is possible for a bulk event to pass through the mesh and reach the drift space.
+In the case of surface events, the daughter NRs pass through the mesh reaching the drift space.
+In any of these cases, the ionization energy measurement misestimates the total ionization energy deposition due to the gain variation through the amplification space.
+The daughter NR from the \ag-decay is collected either at the mesh or at the cathode surface.

 \item[5) Mesh events] As mentioned before, radon isotopes can be fixed on the Micromegas mesh wire surfaces by adsorption.
 The mesh is a woven stainless steel thread of 18 \textmu m diameter wires.
-While \ag-decays occur at wire surfaces and daughter recoils enter on the active volume, the associated \ag-particles have a probability of 10~\% to pass throughout the wire.
+While \ag-decays occur at wire surfaces and daughter recoils enter on the active volume, the associated \ag-particles have a probability of 10\% to pass throughout the wire.
 The energy released by these \ag-particles in the amplification zone will be in that case added to daughter nuclei deposition.
-The daughter nuclear recoil is collected at the cathode surface.
+The daughter NR is collected at the cathode surface.

 \end{description}